What is Minimum Viable Product?

 It connects the customers to their desired lands, space, house, and home.
 Also, it charges some commission from the customers on every booking.
 It is one of the best working examples of a successful working MVP.

-Moreover, consider Airbnb (Air bed and breakfast) the best option when looking for a comfortable place to stay.
+Moreover, consider Airbnb (Air bed and breakfast) the best option for a comfortable place to stay.

 Foursquare is a tour guide app that suggests new and good places near their current location to customers.
-It came into existence in 2009 and was redesigned in 2012 for a better publication.
+It existed in 2009 and was redesigned in 2012 for a better publication.

 Foursquare Labs Inc. introduced it to guide and recommend places to you.
 The best part?
 Everyone can use it from anywhere in the world.